C - Constitutional

 I am pro-individual liberty.
 Generally speaking, if you are not harming anyone else or infringing upon their freedom, you should be free to do as you please.

 I am pro-religious freedom.
-I believe that every individual should be able to worship according to the dictates of their own conscience by worshiping how, where and what they may, providing it does not harm or infringe upon the freedom of others.
+I believe that every individual should be allowed to worship according to the dictates of their own conscience by worshiping how, where and what they may, providing it does not harm or infringe upon the freedom of others.
 On this note, know that all of my decisions concerning the operation of the sheriff's office and the safety of the citizens of Apache county and my deputies will be prayerfully considered.

 As stated in the 5th amendment, I believe that no person should be deprived of life, liberty or property without due process being afforded.